haskell/cabal-proposals/proposals/v1-removal-plan.md

 ## Backwards Compatibility / Migration

-This whole document is about backwards compatibility and migration!
+The document describes a concrete plan for removal of `v1-` commands in a way which users can migrate to the `v2-` commands.

 ## Interested parties

 This change has the potential to affect any user of cabal.
-During the relevant phases the documenant and plan will be communicated widely on platforms such as discourse.
+During the relevant phases the documenant and plan will be communicated widely on platforms such as Discourse.

 ## Implementation Notes